 1. Cool Your Pulse Points

-The pulse sites are places on your body where the arteries come closest to the surface.
-At these places, the arteries lie just beneath the skin and you can feel your heartbeat pulsing through them.
-You may be familiar with some of the pulse points as they are the places where you traditionally would dab perfume or eau-de-cologne.
+Your pulse points are where the arteries come closest to the surface of your body.
+At these sites, the arteries lie just beneath the skin and you can feel your heartbeat pulsing through them.
+You may be familiar with some of them as they are the places where you traditionally would dab perfume or eau-de-cologne.
 For example, wrists, the base of the ears or the forehead.

 As well as cooling your face and wrists, other areas to concentrate on are your feet, the groin area, behind the knees and inside your elbows.
 A cold shower or plunge in the sea is a good way to cool off quickly.
 As the water evaporates, heat is drawn from your body.
-Take a shower fully clothed and then let the fabric dry off naturally and this will also have a great cooling effect.
+Taking a shower fully clothed and then letting the fabric dry off naturally also gives you a nice "chill".

-To keep you cool while you’re on the move, take a water spray with you.
+To keep cool while out and about, take a water spray with you.
 You can either buy a commercially produced one make your own by filling an empty spray bottle (after washing it thoroughly first).

 2. Wear Loose Clothing